-Maria-Carmen Pantea is Associate Professor at the Social Work Department, UBB.
-Her research interests are in the area of Youth Studies, in particular young people’s relationship with work in its various forms: vocational education and training, entrepreneurship, university-to-work transitions.
-Since 2010, she is member of the Pool of European Youth Researchers of the EU-CoE Youth Partnership.
-Maria-Carmen was proposal assessor for several European programs related to research, education, non-formal learning and entrepreneurship (Horizon 2020, Marie Curie, Erasmus+, ESF, COST, DG-GROW) and held coordination roles at major European conferences on youth.
-She received five prizes from The Executive Agency for Higher Education, Research, Development and Innovation Funding.
-In 2016 she was awarded a UBB Advanced Fellowship for Research from the Star-UBB Institute.
-Maria-Carmen holds a PhD in Sociology (BBU), an MA with Merit in Gender Studies (Central European University) and a MSc in Evidence-Based Social Interventions (Oxford).
+Maria-Carmen Pantea is Professor at the Social Work Department, BBU.
+Her research interests are in the area of Youth Studies, in particular young people’s relationship with work in its various forms: university-to-work transitions, vocational education and training, overqualification, entrepreneurship, volunteering.
+She is member of the Advisory Group of the Pool of European Youth Researchers of the EU-Council of Europe Youth Partnership.
+Maria-Carmen is member of the European Commission expert group on quality investment in education and training and an editorial board member of Journal of Youth Studies.
+In 2020-2021 she was one of two researchers contracted to support the EU Youth Dialogue as part of the German and the Portuguese EU Council Presidencies.
+She is the author of ‘Precarity and Vocational Education and Training.
+Craftsmanship and Employability in Romania.
+London’, Palgrave (2019).
+PhD in Sociology (BBU), MA with Merit in Gender Studies (Central European University) and MSc in Evidence-Based Social Interventions (Oxford).

 - studii de tineret

 - formare antreprenorială